jekovcar/BatchInnoUnpack/README.md

 # Use BatchInnoUnpack
+<br>Run on Windows 7and later.
+IFPSdasm require NET Framework 4.7.2 and +.
-BatchInnoUnpack use J.Rathlev's InnoUnpacker for unpacks each installer(EXE) into a folder "Output" with the _unpacked suffix.
+<br>BatchInnoUnpack use J.Rathlev's InnoUnpacker for unpacks each installer(EXE) into a folder "Output" with the _unpacked suffix.
 <br>If the EXE file is not Inno Setup(or not decrypted), its icon will be extracted to "Output" with the _icon suffix.
 <br>Run BatchUnpack.bat next to the InnoSetup or simple EXE files.
 <br>The script will automatically download innounp.exe and install it in utils.